 3. Nobody knows everything.

 And nobody is expecting you to know everything.
 There is always more to learn.
-If you’re asked a question and you don’t know the answer it’s ok to admit that.
+If you’re asked a question and you don’t know the answer, it’s okay to admit that.
 Tell your students that you aren’t sure and will get back to them.
 Make a note and look it up.
-You’re not failing by not knowing, you’re showing your students that it’s ok to ask questions and it’s ok to not know it all.
-Encourage them to be curious and always looking for new information.
+You’re not failing by not knowing, you’re showing your students that it’s okay to ask questions and it’s okay to not know it all.
+Encourage them to be curious and always look for new information.

 4. There’s nothing wrong with asking for help.

 Sometimes we can repeatedly struggle with something.
 It might be that a student has behavioural struggles and just isn’t responding to your techniques.
 It might be that you just can’t seem to get a piece of information across to your students in a way they can understand.
 Talk to your colleagues about it.
 Ask parents what strategies they find effective in managing their child’s behaviour.
 Other people are going to have perspectives that you don’t and one of them might be just what you need.
 Asking questions will just make you a better teacher.

 As term wears on it can be hard not to burn out.
 Many teachers have a lot of grading and planning to do at home too.
 If you need to take a personal day and not do any of it, don’t feel guilty.
 You’re only human.
 Sometimes you’re going to need a break.
 Giving yourself time to recharge is going to help you come back revitalised and you’ll end up much more productive.
 Make sure you prioritise self-care!